CenturyLinkCloud/PublicKB/Object Storage/using-object-storage-from-3rd-party-tools.md

     <p><img src="../images/cyberduck-bookmark-added.png" alt="15.png" />
     </p>
   </li>
   <li>Permissions can be applied at both the bucket and object level.
-A user could have &#34;FULL ACCESS&#34; rights for the bucket (and thus be able to add and remove objects) but ONLY have &#34;READ&#34; rights to an individual object (and therefore couldn&#39;t update that object).
+A user could have &#34;FULL ACCESS&#34; rights for the bucket (and thus be able to add and remove objects) but only have &#34;READ&#34; rights to an individual object (and therefore couldn&#39;t update that object).
     <p><img src="../images/cyberduck-bucket-permissions.png" alt="16.png" />
     </p>
     </br>